pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 #Further Reading

+* <sup>1</sup> Watch a video about the difference between a compiler and interpreter: https://www.youtube.com/watch?v=_C5AHaS1mOA
-* <sup>1</sup> "PLL" stands for "Phase-locked Loop", read more about it here: http://en.wikipedia.org/wiki/Phase-locked_loop
+* <sup>2</sup> "PLL" stands for "Phase-locked Loop", read more about it here: http://en.wikipedia.org/wiki/Phase-locked_loop